wombleton/gitlaw-nz/acts/A/Antarctica (Environmental Protection: Liability Annex) Amendment Act 2012.md

     >
     > *   "(1) A New Zealand operator whose activities give rise to an environmental emergency, or who discovers an environmental emergency, must immediately notify the Ministry of the emergency.
     >
-    >     "(2) A New Zealand operator who, knowing that the operator's activities have given rise to an environmental emergency, fails to comply with subsection (1) commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 12 months, a fine not exceeding $100,000, or both.
+    >     "(2) A New Zealand operator who, knowing that the operator's activities have given rise to an environmental emergency, fails to comply with subsection (1) commits an offence and is liable on conviction to imprisonment for a term not exceeding 12 months, a fine not exceeding $100,000, or both.
     >
     >     "(3) For the purposes of this section,---
     >